Xion/rush/syntax.md

 ## Reserved syntactic elements

 All "special" characters (incl. braces, brackets, all symbols on the numeric row, and semicolon) are reserved for possible future use.
-If string is to contain them, it must be surrounded with quotes.
+If string is to contain them, it must be surrounded by quotes.

 TODO(xion): reserve some keywords, e.g.: if else while for do.